Basis-Theory/docs/source/includes/api-reference/_reactors.md

 ### Response

-Returns a [React Response](#reactors-invoke-a-reactor-reactor-response-object) if the Atomic Card was reacted successfully.
-Returns [an error](#errors) if the Atomic Card failed to react.
+Returns a [React Response](#reactors-invoke-a-reactor-reactor-response-object) if the Reactor completed successfully.
+Returns [an error](#errors) if the Reactor failed.
 Errors generated from Reactors will be translated to the common Basis Theory Error format.
 See [Reactor Errors](#errors-reactor-errors) for more details.

 ### Reactor Response Object